apache/calcite/site/_docs/materialized_views.md

 The rule can rewrite expressions containing arbitrary chains of Join, Filter, and Project operators.
 Additionally, the rule can rewrite expressions rooted at an Aggregate operator, rolling aggregations up if necessary.
 In turn, it can also produce rewritings using Union operators if the query can be partially answered from a view.

-To produce a larger number of rewritings, the rule relies on information exposed as constraints defined over the database tables, e.g., *foreign keys*, *primary keys*, *unique keys* or *not null*.
+To produce a larger number of rewritings, the rule relies on the information exposed as constraints defined over the database tables, e.g., *foreign keys*, *primary keys*, *unique keys* or *not null*.

 ##### Rewriting coverage